JingtianWu/OmniWizz/README.md

-# OmniWizz — Multimodal Media Transformation Pipeline
+# OmniWizz — Multimodal Inspirational Tool

 **OmniWizz** is a comprehensive multimodal framework—accepting **text**, **images**, and **audio** inputs and producing any combination of these outputs.